miscellane/infrastructure/cloud/amazon/internetprotocol/README.md

 }
 ```

-An EMR Machine is associated with a VPC Elastic IP Address via the address' `allocationID`.
-The
+An EMR Machine is associated with a VPC Elastic IP Address via the IP address' `allocationID`.
+Hence, the
-`clusterFunctionTagValue` is the tag that is always associated with an EMR Machine that is launched for the analytics
+`allocationID` is compulsory.
+The parameter `clusterFunctionTagValue` is optional, it denotes the tag value that is always
+associated with any EMR Machine that is launched for the analytics program in question.
+Finally, `clusterVPCID` is
-program in question.
-Finally, ``clusterVPCID`` is the ID of the VPC within which the EMR instance is being launched.
+the ID of the VPC within which the EMR instance is being launched.